 The OLAT development at University of Zurich is now focused on OLAT Extension Modules.
 This means both the consolidation of existing functionality and the implementation of new features.
 In addition, a refurbishment of the legacy frameworks will be processed stepwise – to ensure sustainability of OLAT.

 OLAT is hosted by the central service unit Information Technology of University of Zurich.
-OLAT is available to all faculties and institutes at University of Zurich as well as to other Swiss universities and higher education institutions.
-OLAT supports strongly the Open Educational Resources approach in cooperation with SWITCH edu-ID.
+OLAT is available to all faculties and institutes at UZH as well as to other Swiss universities and higher education institutions.
+OLAT supports strongly the Open Educational Resources (OER) approach in cooperation with SWITCH edu-ID.

 Statistics based on OLAT usage in 2017

 We are focused on the implementation of OLAT Modularisation to decouple the historical monolith and refurbish legacy.Learn more